Raise your hand if you have ever been personally victimized by an overflowing, cluttered, anxiety-inducing inbox…

 2. Unsubscribe

-Unsubscribing from newsletters you don’t use is a great way to reduce inbox clutter.
-Next time a subscription email arrives in your inbox, ask yourself the following questions: Is this newsletter useful?
-Does this newsletter add value to my life?
-Would I miss it if I never got another email from this newsletter?
+Unsubscribing from newsletters you no longer, or rarely, open is a great way to reduce inbox clutter.
+Next time a subscription email arrives in your inbox, ask yourself the following questions: Is this newsletter/subscription useful?
+Does this newsletter/subscription add value to my life?
+Would I miss it if I never got another email from this newsletter/subscription?
 If you answer “no” to any of these questions, it might be time to unsubscribe.
+It is very empowering to be selective of who gets access to our inbox.
+It is important to view our inbox as a sacred space for emails that bring value to our lives.
+Set some time aside to declutter and organize your emails to enjoy the benefits of a well-curated digital subscription list.
+Remember: You can always subscribe back to newsletters and subscriptions you miss.

 3. Try inbox-zero

-4. Create folders.
+4. Create folders

 The simplest way to organize your email is to set up folders for various categories of information in a similar way you do for your paper files.
 You can create folders for various subjects or people or types of messages and archive them accordingly.

-5. Set boundaries.
+5. Set boundaries

-Our email is a space that is difficult to set boundaries in because there are so many people, things, and information vying for our attention in that space.
-It is important to know what boundaries you need to set for a clutter-free inbox, set those boundaries, and keep enforcing them.
+Boundaries help us thrive.
+They help us focus on what is important to us and the things we value.
+Our email is a space that is difficult to set boundaries with because there are so many people, things, and information vying for our attention in that space.
+It is important to know what boundaries you need to set for a clutter-free inbox, and set those boundaries and keep enforcing them.

 Until next time,